The Logistics of a Multi-City Video Production

-Is It Possible To Shoot a Multi-City Video Production In a Post Pandemic World?
+Is It Possible to Shoot a Multi-City Video Production In a Post Pandemic World?
 I Just Did.

-After a long year of postponed projects and cancelled events due to Covid-19, I just finished a multi-city video production.
+After a long year of postponed projects and canceled events due to Covid-19, I just finished a multi-city video production.
 And I have to say, it was SO MUCH FUN getting back into the swing of a full-scale production.

 Of course, everyone was wearing masks and social distancing, even after being vaccinated (can’t be too careful, right?).

 But still, this was no small project.
 I ended up shooting in four different cities—Atlanta, Orlando, Denver, and Charlotte—to get the interviews needed to promote the DSP Benefits Center to the independent owners of Amazon delivery services.

 The DSP Benefits Center is an online marketplace for sourcing employee benefits and services.

 This portal wasn’t created by Amazon—it was developed by the DSP (Delivery Service Partner) owners.
 So it’s by DSPs, for DSPs.